rvesse/rdf-patch/README.md

 rdf-patch
 =========

-RDF patch - a format for recording changes to an RDF Dataset
+RDF patch - recording changes to an RDF Dataset